-It is important because the Certificate of Destruction you receive from the authorised treatment facility shows that the garage is accepting the legal responsibility for the vehicle from you from that point onwards.
+It is important because the Certificate of Destruction you receive from the authorised treatment facility shows that the facility is accepting the legal responsibility for the vehicle from you from that point onwards.

-The Certificate of Destruction can be used as proof that the vehicle has been scrapped when claiming back any remaining Motor Tax (when filling out a Motor Tax Refund form RF 120) (see www.motortax.ie ).
+The Certificate of Destruction can be used as proof that the vehicle has been correctly disposed of when claiming back any remaining Motor Tax (when filling out a Motor Tax Refund form RF 120) (see www.motortax.ie).

 If the authorised treatment facility accepts the car from you, you must leave the car's logbook (or Vehicle Registration Certificate) with it.
 In return you must be given a clearly readable, fully completed Certificate of Destruction form by the authorised treatment facility you leave the car at.
-The date the Certificate of Destruction is filled out should be the date the vehicle was dropped off for scrapping and accepted by the garage on.
+The date the Certificate of Destruction is filled out should be the date the vehicle was dropped off for disposal and accepted by the authorised treatment facility on.

-Under no circumstances should an authorised treatment facility charge you to take an end of life vehicle in for scrapping unless some parts are already missing from the vehicle.
+Under no circumstances should an authorised treatment facility charge you to take an end of life vehicle in for disposal unless some parts are already missing from the vehicle.